swiftlang/swift/docs/LibraryEvolution.rst

 Any local functions or closures within an inlinable function are treated as ``@_alwaysEmitIntoClient`` (see below).
 A client that inlines the containing function must emit its own copy of the local functions or closures.
-This is important in case it is necessary to change the inlinable function later;
+This is important in case it is necessary to change the inlinable function later.

-existing clients should not be depending on internal details of the previous implementation.
+Removing the ``@inlinable`` attribute completely---say, to reference private implementation details that should not be ABI-public---is a safe change.

-Removing the ``@inlinable`` attribute completely---say, to reference private implementation details that should not be `versioned <versioned entity>`---is a safe change.
 However, existing clients will of course not be affected by this change, and any future use of the function must take this into account.

-Although they are not a supported feature for arbitrary libraries at this time, `transparent`_ functions are implicitly marked ``@inlinable``.
+Although they are not a supported feature for arbitrary libraries at this time, public `transparent`_ functions are implicitly marked ``@inlinable``.

 .. _transparent: https://github.com/apple/swift/blob/master/docs/TransparentAttr.rst